 For a full view of this Apprentice Pathway please open the .pdf document at the bottom of the page

-On the Australian Apprenticeships Pathways website you will find detailed information about potential Australian Apprenticeship job options and occupation pathways.
+The Australian Apprenticeships Pathways website contains detailed information about potential Australian Apprenticeship job options and pathways.
 You can also take a number of practice aptitude quizzes to see if you are suited to the career pathway of your choice.

 For information about the structure and fees of a particular course, contact a Registered Training Organisation.

 Alternatively, you can find an employer willing to take you on as an Australian Apprentice.
 You can do this by:

 - contacting a jobactive organisation in your region

 - looking in the job vacancy ads in your local paper or on the web